 Many of us have voiced support for this Bill which, if passed, will establish a legislative framework requiring the federal government to work in consultation and cooperation with First Nations, Inuit and Métis peoples to develop a national action plan for implementation of the United Nations Declaration on the Rights of Indigenous Peoples as urged in the TRC Calls to Action.
 Canada endorsed the UN Declaration in 2010.*

-Join KAIROS in urging Senators to vote in favour of Bill C-262.
+Join KAIROS in urging senators to vote in favour of Bill C-262.

 Take Action Now!

-Send an e-letter
+Send an e-letter to all senators

-The quickest action is to send a letter to all Senators right now via KAIROS’ letter form.
+The quickest action is to send a letter to all senators right now via KAIROS’ letter form.
 Simply fill out your contact details and click SUBMIT.
-Already sent a letter to Senators?
-This letter is new and communicates the urgency in passing the Bill.
+Already sent a letter to senators?
+This letter is new and communicates the urgency in passing the bill.
 Thoughtful personal comments make it even more powerful.
 Please send!

 Organize collective action

-Note: Senator Dennis Glen Patterson is the Conservative critic for the Bill.
+Note: Senator Dennis Glen Patterson is the Conservative critic for the bill.
 If you are sending a handwritten letter or phoning, please contact him first.

 Senator Dennis Glen Patterson (Nunavut)